Drawing pencil sketches is often preparation for more detailed paintings or drawings of flowers, human figure drawings or perspective drawings.

 .

-But although pencil sketches may be preparation of some sort they are also a well regarded art form in their own right.
-An artist who can capture the essence of a subject with just a few well-placed lines has my utmost respect and admiration.
+they are also a well regarded art form in their own right.
+An artist who

 Line is important, of course, but so is tone.
 Various types of hard or soft pencils may be used to indicate form as well as stumps (or a finger!) for blending or soft pencil erasers for highlighting areas that receive maximum light.